vuepress-theme-hope/vuepress-theme-hope/docs/pwa/src/guide.md

 ## Manifest file generation

-In order to ensure the installability of PWA, the site needs to generate a manifest file and declare a valid manifest file address [^manifest] through `link`.
+To ensure the installability of PWA, the site needs to generate a manifest file and declare a valid manifest file address [^manifest] through `link`.

 [^manifest]: **Manifest File**